HalosGhost/ailur/README.rst

 Bot
 ===

-This is an experimental IRC bot writeen entirely in lua.
+This is an experimental IRC bot written entirely in lua.

 It exists almost exclusively to help me learn about the IRC protocol and to allow for quick prototyping before I actually dive in and code a bot in C.